lbuk/portfolio-website/_portfolio/DataSubdivisionBuildings.markdown

 </div>

 <div class="col three caption">
 	Figure 1.
 Each digit is encoded with a zero or a one.
 A zero encoding means that no subdivision has taken place on that floor (I).
 A one indicates that the floor has been subdivided (II).
-Here, subdivision has occurred on the third and sixth floors.
+Here, subdivision has occurred on the third and sixth floors and would be recorded as '001001' in the dataset.
 </div>

 <div class="col">